gosiacodes/Budget-App-React/README.md

 You can also see total budget and total withdrawn sum.

-When you do withdraw, you enter withdraw name and it only can be unique name.
+When you do withdraw, you enter withdraw name and it only can be a unique name.

-Withdraw names and amounts saves in separate list next to budget.
+Withdraw names and amounts saves in separate list next to the budget.

-All values saves in local storage, so it works when you come back later to website.
+All values saves in LocalStorage, so it works when you come back later to the website.